 Online Doctor of Education (EdD) Programs in New Jersey

 There are five schools in New Jersey that currently offer Doctor of Education programs online.
 Fairleigh Dickinson University, New Jersey City University, Rowan University, Saint Elizabeth University, and Saint Peter’s University all offer online EdD programs with online coursework and limited or no required campus visits.
-Through these schools, students can select from a variety of specializations, such as Higher Education, P-12 Leadership, Nurse Educator, and Community College Leadership.
+Through these schools, students can select from a variety of specializations, such as Higher Education, P-12 Leadership, Nurse Educator, Health Education, and Educational Technology Leadership.

 Schools in New Jersey with Online EdD Programs

-Rowan University in Glassboro offers an EdD in Educational Leadership through its College of Education that students can pursue online in one of three specialization tracks: Higher Education, P-12, or Nurse Educator.
-The cohort-based program is designed to help education professionals develop as leaders, with a particular focus on reflective decision making, collaboration, innovative change, and administrative ability.
+Rowan University in Glassboro offers an EdD in Educational Leadership through its College of Education that students can pursue 100% online in one of seven tracks: Community College, Higher Education, P-12, Nurse Educator, Instructional Technology, Special Education Leadership, and an Individualized Track where students build their own specialization from courses in the other six tracks.
+This cohort-based program is designed to help education professionals develop as leaders, with a particular focus on reflective decision making, collaboration, innovative change, and administrative ability.
 A total of 60 semester hours are required to complete the degree, including a 36-credit core curriculum, 12 credit hours of specialization track courses, and 12 hours related to dissertation research and development.
-Online students must attend three in-person residencies on the Glassboro campus throughout their studies.
-The first is a two-day orientation that takes place just before the start of the program.
-During the second residency, students sit for a written benchmark exam, and the third residency is dedicated to dissertation preparation.

-Saint Elizabeth University, located in Morristown, offers an EdD in Educational Leadership with a track in Higher Education that is available fully online.
-This 50-credit program prepares students to combine principles of servant leadership with advanced skills in education research, program development and evaluation, and fostering diversity and social justice to improve higher education environments.
-Students take courses such as Servant Leadership: Ethical and Moral Leadership; Policy Making & Leadership in Higher Education; Strategic Planning & Institutional Improvement; Contemporary Issues in Higher Education; Fundamentals of Research; Essential Competencies for Doctoral Studies; Dissertation Research and Scholarly Writing; Diverse Learners and At Risk Learners; Enrollment Management in Higher Education; Resource Allocation & Deployment; Data Analysis & Interpretation; and Legal Environment in Higher Education.
-For their culminating experience, students complete an Action Research Dissertation wherein they investigate a problem of practice in higher education and seek to arrive at key research insights that improve their own practice as education leaders, while also pushing the field of higher education forward.
+Saint Elizabeth University, located in Morristown, offers an EdD in Educational Leadership that is available fully online, and which features concentrations in Pre-K to 12th Grade, Higher Education, and Organizational Leadership.
+This 50-credit program prepares students to combine principles of servant leadership with advanced skills in education research, program development and evaluation, and fostering diversity and social justice to improve diverse education environments.
+Regardless of concentration, all students take core courses in areas such as Servant Leadership: Ethical and Moral Leadership; Essential Competencies for Doctoral Studies; Fundamentals of Research; Data Analysis & Interpretation; and Dissertation Research and Scholarly Writing.
+From there, the courses students complete depend on their chosen concentration.
+For example, students of the Higher Education concentration complete courses such as Strategic Planning & Institutional Improvement; Contemporary Issues in Higher Education; Diverse Learners and At Risk Learners; Enrollment Management in Higher Education; and Legal Environment in Higher Education.
+Students of the Pre-K to 12th Grade concentration take courses such as Leadership Management of K-12 Schools and Systems; Educational Leadership in a Global and Multicultural Society; Education Public Policy Development & Advocacy; and Resource Allocation & Deployment.
+The Organizational Leadership concentration features courses in Organizational Leadership; Human Resources Training & Development; Management and Leadership; Designing and Leading Training; and Introduction to Adult Education and Organizational Leadership.
+For their culminating experience, students complete an Action Research Dissertation wherein they investigate a problem of practice in their workplace or sphere of influence, and seek to arrive at key research insights that improve their own practice as education leaders.

 Saint Peter’s University in Jersey City has an online Ed.D. in Educational Leadership with a concentration in Higher Education.
 This 48-credit program features a curriculum that prepares professionals in higher education to step into leadership roles in areas such as organizational change, curriculum development, and social justice advocacy within education settings.
 Students take courses such as Historical Trends in Higher Education; Enrollment Management and Marketing; Student Development and Programming; Grants, Philanthropy, and Development; Curriculum Development and Instruction; Organizational Behavior and Leadership; Finance, Budgeting, and Resource Allocation in Higher Education; Ethical Foundations and Social Responsibility; and Accountability: Assessment, Accreditation, and Institutional Research.
 In addition, students must take statistics and research methodology courses that prepare them for their dissertation.
 Students’ dissertation enables them to explore an issue in higher education, and to find ways of advancing the field of college leadership through their research.
 Students take a Dissertation Seminar and also receive mentorship and guidance from a faculty committee that reviews their dissertation proposal, provides feedback, and attends their final dissertation defense.